Olisipo: Buildings

 A large necropolis from the 1st–4th centuries AD existed under Praça da Figueira and it is known that a large forum (probably in current Largo dos Lóis) and an aqueduct were built.

 A circus and hippodrome was built around the 3rd or 4th century AD.

-Buildings such as insulae (multi-storied apartment buildings) existed in the area between the modern Castle Hill and downtown.
+Residential buildings (domus) within blocks (insulae) existed in the area between the modern castle hill and downtown.

 The city wall was strengthened in the 4th to 5th century AD, and around the city there were also bridges (in Sacavém and Alcântara) and villae.

 Economy

 Economically, Olisipo was known for its garum, a sort of fish sauce highly prized by the elites of the Empire and exported in amphorae to Rome and other cities.
 Wine, salt and the city's famously fast horses were also exported.

 The city came to be very prosperous through suppression of piracy and technological advances, which allowed a boom in the trade with the newly Roman Provinces of Britannia (particularly Cornwall) and the Rhine, and through the introduction of Roman culture to the tribes living by the river Tagus in the interior of Hispania.

 The city was connected by a broad road to Western Hispania's two other large cities, Bracara Augusta in the province of Tarraconensis (today's Portuguese Braga), and Emerita Augusta, the capital of Lusitania (now Mérida in Spain).